UK Shopping Mall Giant Intu Says Facing Collapse - UrduPoint

 "This is likely to involve the appointment of administrators.
 A further announcement will be made as soon as possible."
 Administration is the process whereby a troubled company calls upon independent financial help in a bid to restructure the business, remain operational and to try to minimise job losses.

-Intu had warned on Tuesday that some of its shopping centres "have reduced rent collections as a result of COVID-19".
+Intu on Tuesday said that some of its shopping centres "have reduced rent collections as a result of COVID-19", adding that malls may be forced to shut.

 KPMG has been put on stand-by in case the group enters administration, while there was also "a risk that centres may have to close for a period", Intu stated earlier in the week.